kelvinsekx/portfolio/src/content/articles/react-state/index.md

  }
 ```

-We would use a function that helps load the data after few seconds have elapsed.
+We would use a method that helps load the data after few seconds have elapsed.

 ```javascript
 load(){